Greenwood, Mississippi: Railroads

-Greenwood is served by two major rail lines.
+Greenwood is served by two major rail lines: the Canadian National Railway and the Columbus and Greenville Railway, owned by the Genesee & Wyoming.
 Amtrak, the national passenger rail system, provides service to Greenwood, connecting New Orleans to Chicago from Greenwood station.

 Air transportation

 Greenwood is served by Greenwood–Leflore Airport (GWO) to the east, and is located midway between Jackson, Mississippi, and Memphis, Tennessee.
 It is about halfway between Dallas, Texas, and Atlanta, Georgia.